 As always, the primary goal is to return in the safest way possible.
 Therefore, the following guidelines must be followed:

-- You must register to attend any of our services, and attendance will be limited to 25, which includes the worship leaders.
+- You must register to attend any of our services, and attendance will be limited to meet current guidance from the Diocese.
 A registration form will be available through links in our weekly emails, as well as here: https://reopen.church/r/MZEUeRNk If you are unable to do this electronically, please call the Parish Office, 215-646-4092.

 - All attendees must wear masks from the point at which they exit their vehicles.
 Please be sure your masks fully cover your nose and mouth.

 - 8:00 a.m. service attendees will park in the upper parking lot, and enter the church through the double doors facing Tennis Ave.
 9:30 a.m. service attendees will park in the lower parking lot, and enter the church through the double doors to the narthex.
 If you require handicapped access, please use the upper lot for both services.

 - You must maintain a minimum 6’ distance from others at all times.

 - There will be no social gathering before or after the service.

 What you need to know about the service: